Education and Financial Support

 The Association for Comparative Economic Studies is pleased to offer opportunities and support to scholars at all points in their academic careers.

 The ACES Dissertation Fellowship, launched for the 2020-2021 academic year, supports an emerging scholar in the field with a generous stipend and travel fund as they complete their dissertation.
-The selection committee consists of Yuriy Gorodnichenko (University of California, Berkeley; chair), Elizabeth Brainerd (Brandeis University), Georgy Egorov (Northwestern University), Scott Rozelle (Stanford University) and Noam Yuchtman (London School of Economics).
-The application period for the 2021-2022 fellowship runs through May 7.
+The selection committee consists of Elizabeth Brainerd (Brandeis University), Georgy Egorov (Northwestern University), Scott Rozelle (Stanford University), and Noam Yuchtman (London School of Economics).
+The application period for the 2022-2023 fellowship runs through April 15, 2022.
 Please review the Call for Applications for more details.

 The ACES is also offers a stipend for ACES members to attend the Society for Institutional & Organizational Economics annual conference, tentatively scheduled for Summer 2021 at the Massachusetts Institute of Technology.
 These stipends will be awarded in honor of Josef Brada for his many decades of service to the field as a scholar, editor and Executive Secretary of the ACES.
 The SIOE conference deals with themes at the core of the ACES mission including culture, history, institutions, political economy and transition.
 Thus, the ACES will provide a $1,200 conference stipend payable after the conference to fifteen members who present a paper.
 If the constraint of fifteen is binding, we will give priority to younger ACES members.